minetest/minetest/doc/lua_api.md

 Texts can be translated client-side with the help of `minetest.translate` and translation files.

-Consider using the tool [update_translations](https://github.com/minetest-tools/update_translations) to generate and update translation files automatically from the Lua source.
+Consider using the tool `updatetr.py` in the `util` directory of the Minetest repository to generate and update translation files automatically from the Lua source.
+(See `README_updatetr.md` in the same directory for a manual.)

 Translating a string
 --------------------